As Technology Changes, so Do the Methods of Fleecing the Unsuspecting and Gullibleby Kelly R. Smith

 Ads we feature have been independently selected and reviewed.
 If you make a purchase using the links included, we may earn a commission, which helps support the site.
 Thank you for your support.

-Scamming rubes is nothing new; it has been around as long as the unscrupulous among us began to figure out how to separate the gullible from their cash.
+Scamming unsuspecting rubes is nothing new; it has been around as long as the unscrupulous among us began to figure out how to separate the gullible from their cash.
 Snake oil anyone?
 Step right up.
 Methods vary but the digital age has really opened up the floodgates for these charlatans.
+Take Al Gore for example.
+He’s gotten rich on donations and preaching about climate change and global warming while justifying his lifestyle with “carbon credits.”
 Forget the iconic “Nigerian prince and Middle East widow;” things have gotten more sophisticated.
 Here are a few online scams to watch out for.

 Trump Bonus Checks, Freedom Checks, and the 501(k)

 This one has been making the rounds for some time now.
-There are many variations but what it boils down to is that money is out there for the average American to claim (But hurry!
+There are a slew of variations but what it boils down to is that money is out there for the average American to claim (But hurry!
 There’s a deadline!)
 Yeah right, and every time that deadline expires it’s pushed forward.
+Curious, yes?